 View this post on Instagram

+Renters searching for apartments in Phoenix often fall in love with the natural surroundings.
 If you generally think of the desert as a barren, lifeless land, you might change your mind after visiting the Phoenix Desert Botanical Garden.
 Nestled among the impressive red landforms of Papago Buttes, this botanical garden is the definition of a desert oasis, filled with majestic cacti, lush trees, plenty of succulents and vibrant wildflowers.
-Here, you can explore one of the five thematic trails and spend the day learning more about the fascinating desert flora.
+Here, renters can explore one of the five thematic trails and spend the day learning more about the fascinating desert flora.

 Explore the Phoenix Art Museum